 - How and why businesses adapt to these trends.

-- Tools (CSR, triple Bottom Line, Total Societal Impact) used in understanding and handling such societal trends.
+- Tools (CSR, CSV, triple Bottom Line, Total Societal Impact) used in understanding and handling such societal trends.

 - Ethical dilemmas that employees must relate to in these matters (conflicts of interest, opposing ethical duties, weighting affected parties)